April Ashley

 April Ashley (29 April 1935 – 27 December 2021), styled as The Honourable Mrs Corbett from 1963 to 1980, was an English model, author, and LGBT rights activist.
 In the 1950s, upon being discharged from the Merchant Navy, she performed under the stage name Toni April at Le Carrousel de Paris in Paris.
 Ashley was outed as a transgender woman by The Sunday People newspaper in 1961 and was one of the earliest British people known to have had gender confirmation surgery.
 Her first marriage, to the future 3rd Baron Rowallan, was annulled in the High Court of Justice case of Corbett v Corbett.
 Ashley was appointed a Member of the Order of the British Empire in the 2012 Birthday Honours for services to transgender equality.

 Early life

 Born at 126 Smithdown Road (then Sefton General Hospital) in Liverpool, Ashley was one of six surviving children of a Roman Catholic father, Frederick Jamieson, and Protestant mother, Ada Brown, who had married two years before.
-During her childhood in Liverpool, Ashley suffered from both calcium deficiency, requiring weekly calcium injections at the Alder Hey Children's Hospital, and bed-wetting, resulting in her being given her own box room, at the age of two, when the family moved house.
+During her childhood in Pitt Street, Ashley suffered from both calcium deficiency, requiring weekly calcium injections at the Alder Hey Children's Hospital, and bed-wetting, resulting in her being punished so severely by her mother that the police were almost called and subsequently being given her own box room, at the age of two, when the family moved to a different house.
+Ashley started to experience gender incongruence during her childhood.
+It has been suggested that she may have had "some abnormality in androgenisation at puberty" whereby her body did not masculinise as expected.

 1950s to 1970s

+Navy

 Ashley joined the Merchant Navy in 1951 at the age of 16.
-Following a suicide attempt, she was given dishonourable discharge, and a second attempt resulted in her being sent to Ormskirk District General Hospital psychiatric unit at age 17.
-She was treated with hormones and electric shock therapy in the unit.
+She recalls, in her biography, being anxious of other sailors seeing her curvaceous body.
+She experienced bullying, physical violence and older men flirting with her and making sexual advances which made her afraid and excited at once.
+One younger sailor she liked appeared to reciprocate her feelings and kissed her one night in her cabin.
+But when two of his friends came in laughing, it turned out he had been insincere.
+Following this incident, Ashley's health began to deteriorate and when on land in San Pedro she went to see a doctor to discuss the feelings she had been having surrounding her gender identity.
+She was told she would grow out of it and was prescribed anti-depressant amphetamines and barbiturate sleeping pills, and to seek out a psychiatrist when back in England.
+Ashley became dejected and tried to kill herself by overdosing with pills, but survived and was admitted to Seaside Memorial Hospital, Long Beach, California.
+She was then sent to the Norwegian Seamen's Church in Los Angeles.